New York City's 35th City Council district

 New York City's 35th City Council district is one of 51 districts in the New York City Council.
 It is currently represented by Democrat Crystal Hudson, who took office in 2022.
+Among the seat's prior occupants include Mary Pinkett, the first Black woman to be elected to the council, and current Attorney General Letitia James.

 Geography

 District 35 covers a series of Brooklyn neighborhoods to the north and east of Prospect Park, including Prospect Heights, Clinton Hill, Fort Greene, and parts of Bedford–Stuyvesant and Crown Heights.
 A small section of Prospect Park proper is also located within the district.

 The district overlaps with Brooklyn Community Boards 2, 3, 6, 8, and 9, and with New York's 7th, 8th, and 9th congressional districts.
 It also overlaps with the 20th, 21st, 25th, and 26th districts of the New York State Senate, and with the 43rd, 50th, 52nd, 56th, and 57th districts of the New York State Assembly.